abyss-club/uexky/src/uid/README.md

 #### Rule

-Decoding from the storage format to display format: reverse 32-bit timestamp, and convert every 6 bits to characters in order.
+Decoding from the storage format to display format: convert to base64 string, and move last one character to the base64 string's header.

 Encoding is the reverse of decoding.

+For example, generated an new storage format which is "11093174944930914", convert it to base64 is "naS8QBhxi":, and the display format is: "inaS8QBhx".